Your Plant Schedule is calculating your plants incorrectly. For example, it may be listing:

 While you're at it, make sure the scale in the main drawing matches the scale of the Xrefs.
 In the future, you should always be checking the scale and units of drawings before Xrefing them.
 You can then save yourself a great deal of trouble in the future by matching those units and scale settings in the main drawing and then bringing in your Xrefs.

-11. Check whether the plant assigned to one of your planting areas (groundcovers or Shrub Areas) has been mistakenly edited and changed to a plant symbol (a shrub or tree).
-Use our Edit Plant tool, select your planting hatches one by one, and check whether any of them have been changed to a symbol rather than a hatch.
+11. The plant assigned to one of your planting areas (groundcovers or Shrub Areas) may have been mistakenly edited and changed to a plant symbol (a shrub or tree).
+To test for and resolve this issue, see our article Plant Schedule Is Listing Plants That Aren't In Your Drawing.